Home Best Vancouver Places Vancouver History and Culture Whistler’s Squamish Lil’wat Cultural Centre and Indigenous Museum

 Hours and Admission

-As of early 2024, Centre is usually open Tuesdays to Sundays from 10:00 am to 5:00 pm in the slow season, and daily from 9:30 am until 5:00 pm in the summer.
+As of May 2024, the Lil’wat Cultural Centre is open Tuesdays to Sundays from 10:00 am to 5:00 pm in the slow season, and daily from 9:30 am until 5:00 pm in the summer.
 Sometimes it is open in the evenings too.

-The Centre hosts a First Nations BBQ on Tuesday and Sunday evenings most years from May until September.
-The cost in the past has been about $65 per adult and $25 for children ages 6 to 12.
-The dinner includes food such as fresh-baked bannock, West Coast salmon, buffalo smokies and other tasty menu items.
+The Centre hosted a First Nations BBQ on Tuesday evenings most years from May until September last year.
+The cost was about $65 per adult and $25 for children ages 6 to 12.
+The dinner included food such as fresh-baked bannock, West Coast salmon, buffalo smokies and other tasty menu items.
 It’s good food and a cultural experience!
+Details for 2024 are TBC as of late May.

 Cultural Centre Video